 How much should a company invest in marketing?

 There are many factors at play when you’re calculating this.
 However, the general rule of thumb is spending 2-5% of your gross revenue.
-You can check out a detailed answer to this FAQ here.

 What is the difference between marketing and sales?